10 additional cities sign Chicago Climate Charter

 - The charter is intended to guide cities in reaching greenhouse gas emissions reduction goals, similar to the Paris climate accord.
 Chicago Mayor Rahm Emanuel told USA Today that each mayor will pursue a customized plan, noting, "We're all going to get to the same destination in our own individual way."

-- It is reported that 51 mayors attended the event, including leaders from Paris, Phoenix, Mexico City and Pittsburgh, however it is unclear exactly how many mayors have signed the charter.
+- More than 50 mayors attended the event, including leaders from Paris, Phoenix, Mexico City and Pittsburgh, and it is estimated that approximately 57 mayors signed the charter.

 On June 1, President Trump announced the U.S. would exit the Paris climate accord — otherwise known as the Paris Agreement — due to the "disadvantages" that the accord has on Americans.
 This decision sparked an uproar from climate leaders around the U.S. and the globe, especially mayors in cities that have long committed to reducing emissions.
 Almost immediately after Trump announced the decision, hundreds of mayors vowed to uphold the Paris accord goals, indicating that local-level leaders would push to combat climate change with or without support from the federal level.